Jonathan Skrmetti: Ticketmaster

 After ticket sales for Taylor Swift's Eras Tour rose to as much as $28,000 per ticket on Ticketmaster, Skrmetti opened an investigation into possible violations of antitrust laws, saying that the issue consumers experienced in obtaining tickets might be an indication of not enough competition, though Ticketmaster and LiveNation's merger has been approved through 2025 by the US Department of Justice.
 The incident did result in the DOJ once again probing the companies for breach of antitrust laws.
 A statement from one of Ticketmaster's shareholders stated that the fiasco was caused by bots, which may have put the company in violation of a 2008 bot-ban law passed in Tennessee.

 One area of concern Skrmetti said would be investigated was whether Ticketmaster/LiveNation profited off of the sales of the tickets twice, as well as what consumers were promised regarding ticket availability.
 Skrmetti clarified that the concern isn't that everyone who wants a ticket be able to purchase one, but that Ticketmaster made specific claims regarding the service they offer and the quality of that service, and because there is little to no competition, Ticketmaster has no incentive to provide what was promised.

-Though there had been no official update from the AG's office since December 14, 2022, Skrmetti did tell Time magazine in January 2023 that the investigation is still ongoing and that the evidence found so far "is not entirely consistent" with Ticketmaster's statement that their large market share is due to the difference in quality between their system and "the next best primary ticketing system".
+Though there had been no official update from the attorney general's office since December 14, 2022, Skrmetti did tell Time magazine in January 2023 that the investigation is still ongoing and that the evidence found so far "is not entirely consistent" with Ticketmaster's statement that their large market share is due to the difference in quality between their system and "the next best primary ticketing system".
 When opening the investigation, Skrmetti stated, "If it's a consumer protection violation and we can find exactly where the problems are, we can get a court order that makes the company do better."